 Landelijk Fietsplatform, the official Dutch organisation for recreational cycling, maintains a very informative website (in English) all about cycle touring in the Netherlands.

-Choosing the best tent for your cycle tour or bikepacking expedition is difficult because there’s just so much choice.
-Ultralight tents, freestanding tents, 3‑season or 4‑season tents, double wall or single wall, with or without awnings or footprints – and at a whole range of prices from next to nothing up to hundreds (even thousands) of pounds or dollars.
+Choosing the best tent for your cycle tour or bikepacking expedition is difficult because there’s so much choice!
+Ultralight tents, freestanding tents, 3‑season or 4‑season tents, double wall or single wall, with or without awnings or footprints – and at prices from next to nothing up to hundreds (even thousands) of pounds or dollars.
 Which of these tents is right for you?

 So ask yourself:

 Are you looking for a long-lasting tent for a transcontinental trip, or something cheap for a few weeks of summer adventuring?